nortonsolutions/courseapp/readme.md

 Manual startup of the production server:

-Assuming the MongoDB process is running, start CourseApp with:
+Assuming the MongoDB process is running, start Quizzap! with:

 pm2 start courseApp